2020 SMALL (ORDINARY) CHURCH WORKSHOP

 THE ORDINARY CHURCH IN EXTRAORDINARY TIMES

-Join us on four consecutive Thursdays at 7:00 p.m.
-(EDT), beginning May 21, as the EPC Smaller Church Network presents a four-part webinar exploring what we are learning about our churches as a result of the COVID-19 pandemic.
-In the context of the significance of the small church, each week’s 90-minute webinar will focus on a key challenge we have faced—and how each of them could become an opportunity for greater ministry impact.
-Led by EPC leaders who are themselves small (ordinary) church practitioners, there will be time for Q&A among those who attend.
-There is no cost to register, so join us each week!
+The EPC Smaller Church Network presented a four-part webinar in May-June 2020 that explored what we are learning about our churches as a result of the COVID-19 pandemic.
+In the context of the significance of the small church, each week’s 90-minute webinar focused on a key challenge we have faced—and how each of them could become an opportunity for greater ministry impact.
+Each week’s presentation was led by EPC pastors who are themselves small (ordinary) church practitioners.

 Use these quicklinks to navigate to the appropriate section: